LocalSEOGuide/gmb_monitor/README.md

 Now we use a local object to store data for all business name.
 Therefore, there will be a file named output.json which contains the local dataset for all business name that are visited.

-All major functions are in main.py.
+There are python files - main.py and gmbLocation.py.
+Moreover, all major functions are in main.py and the gmbLocation.py only contains the GmbLocation class for parsing and saving data from/to local dataset.

 #### Update Function